-- 4. Note that in the event of any discrepancy or difference in requirements between the geotechnical reports referenced above and the Technical Specifications, the more stringent requirement shall apply. - 5.
-Refer to Section 01 00 00 regarding Contractor's ability to rely on subsurface data provided by Owner. - B. American Association of State Highway and Transportation Officials: - 1.
+- 4. Refer to Section 01 00 00 regarding Contractor's ability to rely on subsurface data provided by Owner. - B. American Association of State Highway and Transportation Officials: - 1.
 AASHTO T180 Standard Specification for Moisture-Density Relations of Soils Using a 10-lb Rammer and an 18-in.
 Drop.